desmos-labs/desmos/x/profiles/spec/02-concepts.md

 ## Default External Address
-A default external address represents a default chain link which makes dealing with a single chain link per chain for a profile easier.
-Each chain must have a chain link as a default external address for interaction, it will pick up the oldest chain link as a default external address if the link of the default external address is unlinked.
+Since each user can have multiple links to the same chain, we allow users to specify which address should be considered as the default one for each chain.
+By default, the first link created for each chain will be considered as the default one.
+Also, if a chain link was set as the default one and is later deleted, the oldest chain link for the same chain (if any) will be used as the default one.

 ## Application Link
 An application link (abbr. _app link_) represents a link to an external (and possibly centralized) application.
 Such links are one of the easiest way for Desmos profile owners to verify they are trustworthy: if you have a lot of followers on Twitter, connecting your Desmos profile to your Twitter account will make it easier for users to make sure no other people is trying to impersonate you.